AchillesGraphics/IGME-230-ICE-/230-project-1-content.md

 + Endless runner (ish)
 + Platform
 ## III.
 Platform ##
-+ Desktop game designed for keyboard but hoping for a Mobile port
++ Mobile game thats also available on computer.
 ## IV.
 Story ##
 + There is no story.
 + The characters motivation is to avoid the growing darkness from below that progresses faster the longer the game gets.